anupamdahal/frontend-bulkdownloader/README.md

 npm install http-server -g
 ```

-Finally server the application in another port using
+Finally server the application in another port by running the following command in /fetch folder

 ```
 http-server -p 3001